Key legislation and terminology

 In an emergency situation, a substitute decision-maker’s consent is not required.
 Instead, life-sustaining treatment can be provided, withheld or withdrawn for a person without consent if the person’s health professional believes the treatment is necessary, as a matter of urgency, to:

 - prevent serious damage to the person’s health; or

 - prevent the person from suffering or continuing to suffer significant pain or distress.

 Though not required by the law, it is still good practice for health professionals to obtain a substitute decision-maker’s consent to the urgent treatment if possible.

 For more information about emergency treatment visit Capacity and consent to medical treatment.

 Complaints and dispute resolution

-For further information about conflict resolution relating to guardianship and end of life decision-making, visit the Office of the Public Guardian.
+For more information about conflict resolution visit the Office of the Public Guardian.